 Paducah is the only incorporated community in McCracken County.
 Paducah is located along the Ohio River below the mouth of the Tennessee River.
 McCracken County covers an area of approximately 249 square miles.
 Paducah is situated half way between St. Louis, Missouri and Nashville, Tennessee along Interstate-24.

-According to the U.S. Census Bureau, in 2010 Paducah had a population of 25,024.
-The 2012 estimate is 25,048.
-McCracken County had a population of 65,565 reported in the 2010 Census.
+McCracken County had a population of 67,875 reported in the 2020 Census.
+McCracken County also has grown since its 2010 population of 65,565.
 For population changes over the past 40 years and population forecasts, see Chapter Two of the Comprehensive Plan.

-According to the U.S. Census Bureau, in 2010 there were 11,462 households with the majority of households.
-The average household size in Paducah is 2.09 persons per household.
+According to the U.S. Census Bureau, there were 11,922 households with the majority of households.
+The average household size in Paducah is 2.05 persons per household.